turingschool/mod-0-curriculum/session5/index.md

 ### Iteration Syntax

 We'll go into breakout rooms to briefly discuss the syntax for iterating in Ruby and JavaScript.
+(15-18 min)

 <div>
   Are you a <button class="iteration-toggle" id="fe-show">front end</button> or <button class="iteration-toggle" id="be-show">back end</button> student?